ksator/stream-Junos-syslog-messages-to-a-grpc-collector/README.md

 # Credits

-Thank you to Jag Channa of OpenEye Software for writing this blog: https://openeye.blog/2018/04/05/streaming-syslog-events-through-junos-telemetry-interface/.
+Thank you to Jag Channa for writing this blog: https://openeye.blog/2018/04/05/streaming-syslog-events-through-junos-telemetry-interface/.
 It provided the basis for this repository.